imaginando/imaginando.github.io/frms/overview.md

 The Mapping feature of **FRMS** allows the mapping of its parameters for remote control by a MIDI controller.

-Toggle the MIDI Learn function by tapping it and **FRMS**'s controls will get darker.
-When the desired mapping parameter is selected, it will get highlighted \(if the parameter doesn't have any assignment it will be labeled as N/A\).
+Toggle the MIDI Learn function on by tapping it and **FRMS**'s controls will get darker.
+Select the control you want to map, which will then appear highlighted \(if the parameter doesn't have any assignment it will be labeled as N/A\).

-Once a message from the MIDI Device is received, it will be mapped and displayed on **FRMS**.
-Once you are done with the mappings, turn off MIDI Learn on the status bar and **FRMS** is ready to operate with the given assignments.
+Move the MIDI control you want to map and once a message from the MIDI Device is received, it will be mapped and displayed on **FRMS**.
+Once you are done mapping, turn MIDI Learn off and **FRMS** is ready to operate with the given assignments.

 ## Tempo

 The tempo setting, controls the value of **FRMS**'s internal clock.
-If FRMS is working in slave mode (as a plugin in a DAW or as a inter-app audio node), the tempo is defined by the host.
+If FRMS is being used as a plugin inside a DAW, the tempo is defined by the host.

 ## Patch